1860 United States presidential election: Political considerations

 In their campaigning, Bell and Douglas both claimed that disunion would not necessarily follow a Lincoln election.
 Nonetheless, loyal army officers in Virginia, Kansas and South Carolina warned Lincoln of military preparations to the contrary.
 Secessionists threw their support behind Breckinridge in an attempt either to force the anti-Republican candidates to coordinate their electoral votes or throw the election into the House of Representatives, where the selection of the president would be made by the representatives elected in 1858, before the Republican majorities in both House and Senate achieved in 1860 were seated in the new 37th Congress.
 Mexican War hero Winfield Scott suggested to Lincoln that he assume the powers of a commander-in-chief before inauguration.
 However, historian Bruce Chadwick observes that Lincoln and his advisors ignored the widespread alarms and threats of secession as mere election trickery.

 Indeed, voting in the South was not as monolithic as the Electoral College map would make it seem.
 Economically, culturally, and politically, the South was made up of three regions.
 In the states of the Upper South, also known as the Border South (Delaware, Maryland, Kentucky, and Missouri), unionist popular votes were scattered among Lincoln, Douglas, and Bell, to form a majority in all four.
 In the four Middle South states, there was a unionist majority divided between Douglas and Bell in Virginia and Tennessee; in North Carolina and Arkansas, the unionist (Bell and Douglas) vote approached a majority.
 In three of the seven Deep South states, unionists (Bell and Douglas) won divided majorities in Georgia and Louisiana and neared it in Alabama.
 Breckinridge convincingly carried only four of the seven states of the Deep South (South Carolina, Florida, Mississippi, and Texas).
 The Deep South states had the largest enslaved populations, and consequently the smallest enfranchised free white populations.

 Among the slave states, the three states with the highest voter turnouts voted the most one-sided.
 Texas, with five percent of the total wartime South's population, voted 75 percent Breckinridge.
-Kentucky and Missouri, with one-fourth the total population, voted 73 percent pro-Union Bell, Douglas and Lincoln.
-In comparison, the other six states of the Deep South made up one-fourth the Confederate voting population, split 57 percent Breckinridge versus 43 percent for the two pro-union candidates.
+Kentucky and Missouri, with one-fourth of the total population, voted 73 percent pro-Union Bell, Douglas and Lincoln.
+In comparison, the other six states of the Deep South made up one-fourth of the Confederate voting population; this was split 57 percent for Breckinridge versus 43 percent for the two pro-union candidates.
 (Note: "Deep South" here in presidential popular votes refers to Georgia, Florida, Alabama, Mississippi and Louisiana.
 It excludes South Carolina from the calculation, because in 1860 it chose presidential electors in the state legislature, without a popular vote.)
 The four states that were admitted to the Confederacy after Fort Sumter held almost half its population, and voted a narrow combined majority of 53 percent for the pro-union candidates.